nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 4. A unique exam is defined solely by its `examName`.
 If a duplicate exam is found, a `CommandException` is thrown and the exam will not be added.
 5. If the exam is not a duplicate, `Student#getExams()` is called get the current list of exams of the specified student.
 6. The new exam is added into this current list and a new updated `Student` is created which is exactly the same characteristics of the specified student but with the updated exam list.
-7. `Model#setPerson(Student selectedStudent, Student updatedStudent)` is called to replace the student with the updated copy.
+7. `Model#setStudent(Student selectedStudent, Student updatedStudent)` is called to replace the student with the updated copy.
 A new `CommandResult` is returned with a success message showing the affected student and the exam added.
 8. The updated student replaces the outdated student in the `UniqueStudentList` and a success message is shown in the result display.

 The sequence(insert image reference here) of how add exam operates is very similar to that of add question.